-Catherine Lascurettes was born, raised and educated in the Hautes Pyrénées, South West France, and did an international trade and business master’s degree through German and English in the Université Toulouse Le Mirail (Toulouse II).
+Catherine Lascurettes is Executive Sectretary of Nuffield Ireland, appointed in November 2021.
+Catherine, a 2000 Nuffield Scholar, was born, raised and educated in the Hautes Pyrénées, South West France, and did an international trade and business master’s degree through German and English in the Université Toulouse Le Mirail (Toulouse II).

 After moving to Ireland, Catherine did a Marketing Graduadeship in the Marketing Institute of Ireland.

 She worked for Hibernia Meats, Airmotive Ireland and finally the Confederation of Irish Industry (which became IBEC), before joining the Irish Farmers’ Association.

 After 26 years as the IFA’s Dairy Executive, she left in September 2020 to set up her own agri-policy consultancy practice, Cúl Dara Consultancy, based in Kildare Town.